behnamasadi/mastering-xml/README.md

 ### Simple API for XML

 SAX (Simple API for XML): Is a stream-based processor.
-You only have a tiny part in memory at any time and you "sniff" the XML stream by implementing callback code for events like tagStarted() etc. It uses almost no memory, but you can't do "DOM" stuff, like use xpath or traverse trees.
+You only have a tiny part in memory at any time and you "sniff" the XML stream by implementing callback code for events like tagStarted() etc. It uses almost no memory, but you can't do "DOM" stuff, like use xpath or  tree traversing.

-DOM (Document Object Model): You load the whole thing into memory - it's a massive memory hog.
-You can blow memory with even medium sized documents.
-But you can use xpath and traverse the tree etc.

 Refs: [1](https://stackoverflow.com/questions/6828703/what-is-the-difference-between-sax-and-dom)

-### XML Data Binding,
+### XML Data Binding
- which provides an automated translation between an XML document and programming-language objects.
+ XML data binding  provides an automated translation between an XML document and programming-language objects.

 ### Declarative Transformation
-languages such as XSLT and XQuery.
+Example of declarative transformation are `XSLT` and `XQuery`.

+# XML Validation

+A well-formed document follows the basic syntactic rules of XML, but most of the time it is not enough for any appliction development, and it should follow a defined structure.
+For instance, the elements and attributes that can appear in a document, their order and data type, child elements, default and fixed values, etc.
+DTD and  XML schema are two main tools for validating a XML document.
+DTD is an old solution, and you should use XML schema instead, but for the sake of completeness, We will have a brief look on DTD.

-# XML DTD
+# XML Document Type Definition
-XML DTD (Document Type Definition) defines what elements are required and what attributes can be set.
-"Well Formed" XML refers to an XML document having correct syntax.
+DTD defines what elements are required and what attributes can be set.
-A DTD-validated XML document is both "Well Formed" and "Valid."
-DTDs check vocabulary and validity of the structure of XML documents against grammatical rules of appropriate XML language.
 An XML DTD can be either specified inside the document, or outside.

 Example of internal DTD